 A significant portion of the Organization's investment assets are classified within Level 1 because they comprise mutual funds and common stock with readily determinable fair values based on quoted market prices in active markets.

+The fair values of the U.S. Treasury bills are obtained from third-party pricing service utilizing Level 2 inputs.
 The Organization invests in certificates of deposit held at other financial institutions.
 The certificates of deposit are valued by the custodians of the security using pricing models based on credit quality, time to maturity, stated interest rates, and market-rate assumptions, and are classified within Level 2.

 The fair value measurements considered to be observable inputs may include dealer quotes, market spreads, cash flows, the U.S. Treasury yield curve, live trading levels, trade execution data, market consensus prepayment speeds, credit information, and the security's terms and conditions, among other things.